GenericMale/csvwriter/README.md

 Convert any JSON string to CSV with support for nested objects, filtering, many different CSV variations, CLI, ...

-There are already a lot of good json to csv modules in the wild and this one aggregates all the features of the other modules and adds some more.
+There are already a lot of good json to csv modules in the wild and this one aggregates all the features of the other modules and adds many, many more.

 [csvkit](https://github.com/onyxfish/csvkit) [json2csv](https://github.com/zemirco/json2csv) [commander](https://github.com/tj/commander.js) [JSONPath](https://github.com/s3u/JSONPath) [cli-table](https://github.com/Automattic/cli-table)